Ruby (programming language)

-Ruby is a general-purpose programming language.
-It was designed with an emphasis on programming productivity and simplicity.
+Ruby is a general-purpose programming language designed with an emphasis on programming productivity and simplicity.
 In Ruby, everything is an object, including primitive data types.
-It was developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
+Development of the language began in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.

 Ruby is interpreted, high-level, and dynamically typed; its interpreter uses garbage collection and just-in-time compilation.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 According to the creator, Ruby was influenced by Perl, Smalltalk, Eiffel, Ada, BASIC, and Lisp.

 History

 Early concept

 According to Matsumoto, Ruby was conceived in 1993.
 In a 1999 post to the Ruby-Talk mailing list, he shared some of his early ideas about the language:

 I was talking with my colleague about the possibility of an object-oriented scripting language.
 I knew Perl (Perl4, not Perl5), but I didn't like it really, because it had the smell of a toy language (it still has).
 The object-oriented language seemed very promising.
 I knew Python then.
 But I didn't like it, because I didn't think it was a true object-oriented language – OO features appeared to be add-on to the language.
 As a language maniac and OO fan for 15 years, I really wanted a genuine object-oriented, easy-to-use scripting language.
 I looked for but couldn't find one.
 So I decided to make it.

 Matsumoto described Ruby's design as resembling a simple Lisp language at its core, with an object system like that of Smalltalk, blocks inspired by higher-order functions, and practical utility like that of Perl.

 The name "Ruby" originated during an online chat session between Matsumoto and Keiju Ishitsuka on 24 February 1993, before any code had been written.
 Two names were initially proposed: "Coral" and "Ruby".
 Matsumoto chose the latter in a subsequent email to Ishitsuka.
 He also noted that one factor influencing the choice of the name was that a colleague's birthstone was ruby.